Bryce Canyon National Park: European American exploration and settlement

 In the late 18th and early 19th century the first European Americans explored the area.
 Mormon scouts visited in the 1850s to gauge its potential for agriculture, grazing, and settlement.
 The first major scientific expedition was led by U.S. Army Major John Wesley Powell in 1872.
 Powell, along with a team of mapmakers and geologists, surveyed the Sevier and Virgin River area as part of a larger survey of the Colorado Plateaus.
 His mapmakers used many Paiute place names.

-Small groups of Mormon pioneers followed and attempted to settle east of Bryce Canyon along the Paria River.
+Small groups of Mormon pioneers followed the explorers and attempted to settle east of Bryce Canyon along the Paria River.
 The Kanarra Cattle Company began grazing cattle there in 1873.
 The Church of Jesus Christ of Latter-day Saints sent Scottish immigrant Ebenezer Bryce and his wife Mary to settle land in the Paria Valley to apply his carpentry skills.
 The Bryce family settled right below Bryce Amphitheater—the main collection of hoodoos.
-Bryce grazed his cattle inside what are now park borders, and is reputed to have said that the amphitheaters were a "helluva place to lose a cow."
+Bryce grazed his cattle inside what are now park borders, and is reputed to have said that the amphitheaters were a "helluva place to lose a cow".
 He built a road to the plateau to retrieve firewood and timber, and a canal to irrigate his crops and water his animals.
 Other settlers soon started to call the canyon at the end of road "Bryce's Canyon", and the name stuck.

 A combination of drought, overgrazing, and flooding eventually drove the remaining Paiutes from the area and prompted the settlers to attempt to build a water diversion channel from the Sevier River drainage.
 That effort failed, leading most settlers, including the Bryce family, to abandon the area.
 Bryce moved his family to Arizona in 1880.
 The remaining settlers dug a 10 mi ditch from the Sevier's east fork into Tropic Valley.